 Connect this math game with a good polar bear book to extend learning.
 Although there are many to choose from, here are our 3 favorites.
 When building a collection of books, I try to include at least one non-fiction text and a variety of styles.

 Consider purchasing or checking these books out from your local library!
+Here are a few more of our favorite polar bear books for preschool.

 The Three Snow Bears Jan Brett is a favorite author of mine.
 My children adore listening to her stories and have commented that they are picture books for big kids.
 The illustrations are amazing in this Arctic version of Goldilocks.
 Peek at the beautiful images here